SoroushSemer/SoroushSemer/README.md

 ✔️ While at Brooklyn Tech, I was hired as an intern at Con Edison as an Engineering Aide.
 I learned to work with processes involved in providing a utility to the public while developing programmatic solutions to streamline specific workflows.

 ✔️ While at Stony Brook, I was hired as a research assistant in Android App Security.
-I am learning how to detect security culnerabilities in android applications.
+I am learning how to detect security vulnerabilities in android applications and report them to developers.

 Currently, I am pursuing a BS in Computer Science & Applied Mathematics/Statistics at Stony Brook University.
 I plan to graduate in May 2024.
 I am seeking internship opportunities in the NYC area.